Cost of Buisness Internet

 Costs by Connection Type — What’s the Difference?

-DSL is the cheapest option ($40–$100/month) but also the slowest and least reliable.
-It runs on old telephone copper lines, and speed drops dramatically the farther you are from the central office.
-In 2026, DSL should be considered a last resort for business use.
-If DSL is your only wired option, Starlink at $70/month is likely better.
+DSL is usually the cheapest option, but it is also the slowest and often the least future-proof.
+It runs on older copper telephone infrastructure, and speeds drop as distance from the central office increases.
+In 2026, DSL should usually be treated as a last resort for business use.

 What Do the Major Providers Actually Charge?